Eben Gowrie Waterhouse: Camellias

 Western interest in camellias as luxury flowers had waxed 1840–1880 then waned as they lost favour to orchids.
 From 1914 Waterhouse's writing and breeding eventually brought about a renewal of interest 1930–1960 in camellias (even in Japan), now as warm-climate woodland trees.
 His influence thus preceded by many years that of Sacheverell Sitwell's 1936 book Old Fashioned Flowers, often named as starting the revival.

 Waterhouse early formed the opinion that the rich and well watered soils of the North Shore were ideally suited to plants found in forest glades, most notably Japanese azaleas and camellias.
 But the names of available camellias were deeply confused, and the best means of breeding and growing them was poorly understood.
 In 1952 Waterhouse and four other enthusiasts founded what became the Australian Camellia Research Society.
 By 1958 it had 320 members.
 Waterhouse became one of the world's leading scholars of camellias — the International Camellia Society, of which he became the first president in 1962, has a register containing over 150 entries on camellias which Waterhouse identified, bred, discovered, renamed or reclassified.
 Among these were camellias originally imported to colonial New South Wales or raised there by Sir William Macarthur of Camden Park 1820–61.
-The enormous job of rationalising Camellia names in Australia was done by Waterhouse, A.W.
-Jessep of the Melbourne Botanic Gardens, and Walter Hazelwood of Hazelwoods' Nursery outside Sydney.
+The enormous job of rationalising Camellia names in Australia was done by Waterhouse, A. W. Jessep of the Melbourne Botanic Gardens, and Walter Hazelwood of Hazelwoods' Nursery outside Sydney.

 In 1970 Waterhouse assembled a national collection of camellias on two hectares in the Sutherland Shire (at Caringbah), Sydney.
-The collection was renamed at his death the E.G. Waterhouse National Camellia Gardens.
+The collection was renamed at his death the E. G. Waterhouse National Camellia Gardens.
 It contains more than 450 cultivars and species.

 Growing many camellias led to discovering natural seedlings and sports, as well as propagating known varieties and making deliberate crosses — starting with 'Plantation Pink' in 1942.
 Many of his named original varieties are still commercially available.

-Camellias raised by E.G. Waterhouse
+Camellias raised by Waterhouse

 Collecting

 Waterhouse began collecting art in the 1920s.
 He was a discerning collector of fine pieces from China, Persia and Europe.
 In particular he collected Persian rugs and bowls and Chinese scrolls, porcelain, roof tiles and paintings.
 The Tang was a favoured period.
 Contemporary photos of the interior of Eryldene show the walls covered in Chinese art and watercolours of camellias.
 He was a trustee of the Art Gallery of New South Wales 1938–1962, the last two years as President.